Date amended: 7th September 2022

 - HM Revenue & Customs, regulators and other authorities (within Europe) – Authorities may require reporting of processing activities in certain circumstances

-Transfer it to a non-EEA country with privacy laws that give the same protection
+- Transfer it to a non-EEA country with privacy laws that give the same protection as the EEA

 How we keep your data secure